 As your "real world" experience develops and you put your degree to work, we are here to support you and help you support one another.
 Albion College will be in contact with you about events and services designed specifically for our younger alumni.
 We hope you will remain an active member of the Albion family.
 It is up to you to determine what your role will be.
 Whether you stay in Michigan or move across the country, there is likely a group of other Albion alumni who frequently get together in your home area.

-We also encourage you to nominate your peers for Albion's "Top 10 in 10" Young Alumni Awards program.
-And Albion's Office of Career Development stands ready to serve you, should you need additional assistance after graduation.
+We also encourage you to nominate your peers for Albion's Young Alumni Awards program.
+And Albion's Career and Internship Center stands ready to serve you, should you need additional assistance after graduation.
 All resources available to current students are offered to alumni as well.

 Chapters are currently located in: